 5. Create talking points for your key constituents

 For personal phone calls to your most important constituents, write talking points that can be shared amongst staff or volunteers to quickly spread the word.
-You can later convert your talking points into a written statement that can be shared more broadly.
+You can later convert your talking points into a written event cancellation email that can be shared more broadly.

-6. Write a statement or news release for wide distribution (see sample email at the end).
+6. Write an announcement or news release for wide distribution (see sample email at the end).

 Writing a cancellation email for an event can be stressful; you may be fielding calls and responding to complaints and unhappy ticket holders.
-Have a trusted colleague or your executive director review your statement to look for gaps in information and grammar, spelling or punctuation mistakes.
-Sharing your statement as a Google doc will allow multiple people to offer comments and edits in a unified place as opposed to edits coming in piecemeal from multiple sources.
-Give your editors a deadline so they know when you’ll be moving forward with the statement and can respond accordingly.
-Mistakes are more likely when you are running on adrenaline, so don’t forget to ask for proofing.
+Have a trusted colleague or your executive director review your email to look for gaps in information and grammar, spelling or punctuation mistakes.
+Sharing your announcement as a Google doc will allow multiple people to offer comments and edits in a unified place as opposed to edits coming in piecemeal from multiple sources.
+Give your editors a deadline so they know when you’ll be moving forward with the email and can respond accordingly.
+Mistakes are more likely when you are running on adrenaline, so don’t forget to ask for proofing assistance.

 Your event cancellation email or announcement may include:

 - The reason for the event cancellation or postponement.

 - An offer to transfer tickets to the new event (in case of postponement) or an indication that you will assume that attendees will use their ticket for the new event date unless you hear otherwise from them.
 Let ticket holders know how to communicate this information to you and decide what details you want to know.
 To collect information in bulk, you can create an online form or use your event registration system to create a new event to collect registrations.
 Note that if you are a MembershipWorks customer, you may decide to move your event and current registrants to another date as mentioned in step 3.